 What Is Grizzly River Run

 The Grizzly River Run is Disneylands River Rapids ride.
-The ride is classic river Rapids ride where 8 riders navigate white water rapids and steep plunges while attempting to either stay dry or cool off, depending on the weather.
+The ride is a classic river Rapids ride where 8 riders navigate white water rapids and steep plunges while attempting to either stay dry or cool off, depending on the weather.
 Set in the Groxzzly peaks section of the park the ride takes riders through the mountains and forests of Northern California.

 Queue And Theme

 Themed around the many National Parks of California, notably the mountainous coniferous forests of northern California.
 There are mature trees conifer trees and white granite boulders and peaks rising up, making the whole area reminiscent of the northern wildernesses of the state.

 The Queue meanders around the large Goldrush Era logging shed.
 Queue times vary drastically based on the time of day and weather.
 Cool mornings normally show 5min waits but on hot sunny days, the queues get pretty big.
 On hot weekend days expect Big Queues and consider a Fast/Max Pass reservation to minimize a big queue.
 Hitting the ride early before the queues build can mean a long day in wet pants!